jakeecolution/adventofcode2023/README.md

 ## Advent of Code 2023
 Language: Golang

-I am mostly proficient in Python, TypeScript, JavaScript, and Golang.
+I am a master in Python.
+I am proficient in TypeScript, JavaScript, and Golang.
 I am also familiar with C, C++, Java, and C#.
 I am working on mastery of Golang.

 I am aiming for a minimum of 1 star per day, but I am hoping to get 2 stars per day.